About

 Frederick Community College · Frederick, MD

-GPA 3.816.
-Martin Kalmar Award for Academic Excellence in Mathematics; Who's Who Among Students in American Colleges & Universities.
+Martin Kalmar Award for Academic Excellence in Mathematics; Who's Who Among Students in American Colleges & Universities; AMATYC Student Mathematics League Certificate of Merit (National Mathematics Competition).

 2018 – 2018